Check your options for getting out of debt

 If you don’t feel able to talk to your creditors directly, or they won’t agree to your offers, check if you can use another solution.

-If you need more time while you decide what to do
+Get breathing space if you need more time to decide what to do

 If you're not ready to use a debt solution or you can't afford to right now, the government-backed Breathing Space scheme could give you extra time.